MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 When VPStudioComp output is set to "player viewport" you will see the full composite output of live cameras and the CG background.
 The 1 and 2 keys switch between VPCamera1 and VPCamera2

+Press b or click the right VIVE controller trackpad down to take a screenshot.
+This is the same as typing "shot" into the editor command window.

 # Other Notes

 The large cone, cube and sphere are all 1 meter tall.
 The center of the sphere is about 1.5 meters off the ground or about 5 feet high.
+TalentMarkMan is 193cm tall or about 6'3".

 # Bugs and Suggestions